 - Have a performance status of 0 or 1 using the Eastern Cooperative Oncology Group (ECOG) performance scale

-- Have histologically or cytologically confirmed prostate cancer.
-Rarely pathology is not available but if clinical situation confirms prostate cancer (such as prior response to androgen ablation) pathology is not required and patient can be enrolled after discussed with study principal investigator (PI)
+- Have histologically or cytologically confirmed prostate cancer from prostate biopsy, radical prostatectomy, TURP or from biopsy of a metastatic site.
+Rarely pathology is not available but if clinical situation confirms prostate cancer (such as prior response to androgen ablation) and/or metastatic disease typical of prostate cancer, i.e. involving bone or pelvic/extra pelvic lymph nodes or para-aortic lymph nodes, AND an elevated serum concentration of PSA typical of prostate cancer) pathology is not required and patient can be enrolled after discussed with study principal investigator (PI)

 - Have metastatic disease that is either measurable or evaluable (non-measurable)